 Your daughter's health form must have a physician's signature clearing her to attend camp.
 Your daughter must also see a physician for a physical at least 12 months prior to her arrival at camp.
-This is an American Camp Association compliance.
 The New York State Health Department requires all immunizations be complete and up to date in order for campers to stay at camp.